Willie Calhoun Player Props: Yankees vs. Guardians

-Willie Calhoun -- 0-for-1 in his most recent game -- will be in action for the New York Yankees against the Cleveland Guardians, with Cal Quantrill on the hill, on May 1 at 7:05 PM ET.
+After going 0-for-3 in his last game, Willie Calhoun and the New York Yankees face the Cleveland Guardians (who will hand the ball to Tanner Bibee) at 7:05 PM ET on Tuesday.

-He had a hitless showing in his most recent game (0-for-1) against the Rangers.
+He had a hitless performance in his most recent game (0-for-3) against the Guardians.

 Willie Calhoun Game Info & Props vs. the Guardians